The Salt Spring Baroque Music Society is a non-profit organization founded by Kerry Graham.

 Kerry Graham ~ Founder/President

-Bassoonist Kerry Graham was born in Aberdeen, Scotland.
-Throughout her early school years she played recorders, clarinet and piano, and earned the Grade X clarinet and Grade X piano qualifications from The Royal Conservatory of Music.
-She was awarded the Conservatory’s silver medal for clarinet performance.
+Bassoonist Kerry Graham was born in Aberdeen, Scotland and throughout her early school years she played recorders, clarinet and piano.
 Kerry graduated from the University of Calgary with a BSc in Engineering, and went on to have a twenty-five year career as a chemical engineer.
 While working as an engineer, Kerry never stopped playing music.
-She played clarinet with the Calgary Wind Ensemble, the Calgary Civic Symphony, the Houston Symphonic Band and the Perth Concert Band.
+She played with the Calgary Wind Ensemble, the Calgary Civic Symphony, the Houston Symphonic Band and the Perth Concert Band.
 She had the opportunity to play in many places around the world including the Great Wall of China, the Australian Outback, and the French Riveria.

 In 2012, after exhausting the creative possibilities of Powerpoint Presentations, she left the engineering world and began studying her favourite instrument, the bassoon, with Christopher Sales in Calgary.
-In 2013 she was accepted to the UBC School of Music.
-At UBC she studied modern bassoon with Jesse Read and Julia Lockhart, and baroque bassoon with Katrina Russell.
-She played in the UBC Symphony Orchestra, the UBC Early Music Recorder Ensemble, and participated in Early Music Vancouver’s Baroque Orchestra Mentorship Programme led by conductor and harpsichordist Alexander Weimann.
+In 2013 she was accepted to the UBC School of Music where she studied modern bassoon with Jesse Read and Julia Lockhart, and baroque bassoon with Katrina Russell.
+She played in the UBC Symphony Orchestra, the UBC Early Music Ensemble, and participated in Early Music Vancouver’s Baroque Orchestra Mentorship Programme led by conductor and harpsichordist Alexander Weimann.
 Kerry graduated from UBC in 2017 with a BMus in Bassoon Performance.

 Kerry is passionate about baroque music.
 She has participated in baroque music workshops and masterclasses in Canada, the USA and Europe.
 She was rewarded the Early Music Vancouver Scholarship in 2018 and 2020, and the San Francisco Early Music Society Scholarship in 2019.
 Kerry is currently pursuing a master’s degree in Musicology at the University of Victoria.